-Harris is an artist, researcher, and drag queen examining digital culture and queer politics.
-Their art has been exhibited at festivals like ISEA, MIX, and Piksel, and they recently co-curated SYSTEM FAILURE, an exhibition on failure and new media for Apex Art (with Cara Rose DeFabio).
-As drag alter-ego Lil Miss Hot Mess, she has performed at venues ranging from San Francisco’s legendary bar The Stud to SFMOMA and Saturday Night Live.
-She also co-founded the #MyNameIs campaign that challenged Facebook’s so-called “real names” policy, and is a leader in Drag Queen Story Hour.
-Lil Miss Hot Mess’s children’s book The Hips on the Drag Queen Go Swish, Swish, Swish was published in May 2020 by Running Press Kids.
-Harris’s writing has appeared in Wired, The Guardian, them., and Salon; their research in Surveillance & Society and a forthcoming anthology on Queer Data; and their art and activism has been covered in the New Yorker and Al Jazeera.
-Harris holds an MFA in Digital Arts & New Media (UC Santa Cruz), and is pursuing a PhD in Media, Culture, and Communication at NYU.
+Harris Kornstein is an artist, researcher, and drag queen examining digital culture and queer politics.
+Their art has been exhibited at venues like ISEA, MIX, and Piksel, and they co-curated SYSTEM FAILURE, an exhibition on failure and new media for Apex Art (with Cara Rose DeFabio).
+Harris’s research has been supported by grants from the National Endowment for the Humanities and the Charlotte Newcombe Dissertation Fellowship and has been published in journals like Surveillance & Society and Curriculum Inquiry; and their essays have appeared in publications like Wired, The Guardian, NBC News, Slate, and Salon.
+As a drag queen, she has performed at venues ranging from San Francisco’s legendary bar The Stud to SFMOMA and Saturday Night Live.
+She also co-founded the #MyNameIs campaign that challenged Facebook’s so-called “real names” policy, and is a board member with Drag Story Hour.
+Harris holds an MFA in Digital Arts & New Media (UC Santa Cruz), and a PhD in Media, Culture, and Communication at NYU, and is currently an Assistant Professor of Public & Applied Humanities at the University of Arizona.

 Rapid Response Project